harry-gibson/DHS-Data-Extractions/README.md

 The repository is arranged into folders, one per data extraction project, each of which has a readme giving more information about the project and implementation.

+The code in this repository was all written by Harry Gibson.
+The majority of the work was done at the [Malaria Atlas Project](https://malariaatlas.org) when it was based in Oxford, UK.